fpfernandes/RFM_SalesAnalysis/README.md

 - Customizable Reports.<br/>

 **RFM Analysis in SQL**<br/>
  It is an indexing technique that uses past purchase behaviour to segment customers.
-An RFM report is a way of segmenting customers using three key metrics:
+An RFM report is a way of segmenting customers using three key metrics:<br/>
 - Recency: How long ago their last purchase was?
 - Frequency: How often they purchase?
 - Monetary value: How much they spent?<br/>